yueyuesapphirehou/LFP_choice_probability/README.md

 This repository contains source data and custom code for the manuscript:

-**Absence of spiking activity reveals separable decision-related local field potential signals in visual cortex**
+**Distinct sources of decision-related signals in visual cortex are represented in different local field potential bands**

 The most efficient workflow is to use the one-command runner in `Code/figure_generation/`, which regenerates all supported figure panels from the CSV files in `Source_Data/`.